obiwanus/focus-zig/LOG.md

 # TODO
-- Audit the undo system and fix any weird behaviour
 - Search box: show the number of results / current result
 - Jump to line on ctrl+G
 - Save current session (per working directory)